 Juvenile Proceedings

 California has taken a “kids are different” approach to its juvenile justice system.
 Unlike the adult criminal justice system, which ordinarily focuses on punishment, the juvenile justice system seeks to rehabilitate minors, promote family preservation and facilitate reintegration into the community.
 (Welfare and Institutions Code section 202.)
-These principles stem from psychological research showing that adolescents have not fully matured, cannot appreciate long-term consequences and are susceptible to peer influence and impulsive behavior.
+These principles stem from psychological and neurological research showing that adolescents have not fully matured, cannot appreciate long-term consequences, and are susceptible to peer influence and impulsive behavior.

 The juvenile justice system provides escalating responses to offenses with varying levels of intervention, which might include individualized and family-based treatment programs, community supervision, or detention and incarceration.
-When determining which prevention program or deterrent method is appropriate, justice-system partners consider the youth's risk factors, the seriousness and sophistication of the alleged offense, criminal history, family support and accessibility to treatment and other resources.
+When determining which prevention program or deterrent method is appropriate, justice-system partners consider the youth's risk factors, the seriousness and sophistication of the alleged offense, criminal history, family support and access to treatment and other resources.

 Trisha Luciano specializes in juvenile law and takes a client-centered and interdisciplinary approach to working with youth impacted by the criminal justice system.

-First communications with law enforcement agencies will determine, in large part, the outcome of a juvenile case.
-Parents or guardians of minors who have had any contact with law enforcement, probation or the District Attorney's office should immediately contact Nolan Barton Olmos & Luciano for an explanation of their child's rights and the juvenile court process.
+First communications with law enforcement agencies will often determine, in large part, the outcome of a juvenile case.
+Parents or guardians of minors who have had any contact with law enforcement, probation, or the District Attorney's office should immediately contact Nolan Barton Olmos & Luciano for an explanation of their child's rights and the juvenile court process.

 Probation Assessments and Pre-Filing Diversion

-In most situations, a juvenile's assessment begins with the county probation department, which is tasked with overseeing the operating functions of the local juvenile hall, county ranches and juvenile camps.
-A probation officer may recommend that a minor receive diversion services in lieu of prosecution.
-(Welfare and Institutions Code section 626(b).)
-If the District Attorney agrees, the minor will be offered the opportunity to participate in diversion, which consists of participation in an early intervention program where the youth is monitored for up to six months.
+The minor may be offered the opportunity to enroll in diversion, which consists of participation in an early intervention program where the youth is monitored for up to six months.
 As appropriate, the minor may be directed to engage in counseling, perform community service and pay restitution.
 If the minor successfully completes the program, a petition is not filed in juvenile court and the probation file is closed and destroyed.
 (Welfare and Institutions Code section 654.)

 Juvenile Delinquency Proceedings